adambutler/cv/README.md

 Built a high-performing and happy team of engineers to build a platform for online learning with courses from the world's greatest minds.
 Technologies: Ruby on Rails, Stimulus.js, ViewComponent, Turbo, TypeScript, React Native, GraphQL.

+### Carescribe - Hybrid - Jan 2021 - Nov 2021

+**Senior Ruby & JavaScript Developer**

+During my time with the team at Carescribe, I worked alongside the CTO to help define the company's engineering practices and project planning and tracking tools.
+Furthermore, I worked on and built many parts of the Carescribe platform.
+This included the transcoding service, auto-summarisation AI tooling, infrastructure, a note-taking tool, a partner portal, and mobile/browser/desktop applications.

 ### TechTalks.io - Founder - May 2020 - Present

 **Director**